Expert energy analysis and insight for UK businesses.

 The government published the UK’s Net Zero Strategy – detailing policies and proposals for decarbonising all sectors of the UK economy to meet its net zero target by 2050.

-BEIS outlined its new Heat and Buildings Strategy in which it targets for all new heating systems installed in UK homes by 2035 to be either using low carbon technologies, such as electric heat pumps, or supporting new technologies like hydrogen-ready boilers.
+DESNZ outlined its new Heat and Buildings Strategy in which it targets for all new heating systems installed in UK homes by 2035 to be either using low carbon technologies, such as electric heat pumps, or supporting new technologies like hydrogen-ready boilers.

 Elexon published recommendations to Ofgem following the Code Change and Development Group’s consultation on the transition and migration approach to support Market-wide Half Hourly Settlement implementation.

-BEIS published an open consultation Offshore Transmission Network Review: proposals for an enduring regime and multi-purpose interconnectors, seeking views on a new enduring regime for windfarm development and offshore transmission.
+DESNZ published an open consultation Offshore Transmission Network Review: proposals for an enduring regime and multi-purpose interconnectors, seeking views on a new enduring regime for windfarm development and offshore transmission.